-It’s well-known amongst marijuana smokers that if you consume dark chocolate before toking up, it will increase your high.
-This is because chocolate actually contains a variety of compounds that interact with the endocannabinoid system.
+It’s well-known amongst cannabis smokers that if you consume dark chocolate before toking up, it boosts your high.
+This is because chocolate contains compounds that interact with the endocannabinoid system.
 Similar to nonpsychoactive CBD found in marijuana, chocolate contains compounds that interact with a particular enzyme in the body.
 This enzyme is known as FAAH.

 FAAH is responsible for the breakdown of an endocannabinoid known as anandamide in our bodies.
 Anandamide is our natural version of THC.
-Compounds in chocolate de-activate these enzymes, increasing the amount of anandamide in the body.
+Compounds in chocolate block this enzyme, increasing the amount of anandamide in the body.
 This makes us feel happy, relaxed, and generally good.

-Further, in 1996, researchers from the Neurosciences Institute of San Diego found anandamide and two other separate compounds in chocolate that act as cannabinoids.
-While chocolate is nowhere near the potent psychoactive that THC is, it definitely has more of an impact on the brain and body than you might expect.
+Further, in 1996, researchers from the Neurosciences Institute of San Diego found that two separate compounds in chocolate that act as cannabinoids in the body, though it was unclear if this was through direct or indirect engagement with cannabinoid receptors.
+While chocolate is nowhere near the potent psychoactive that THC is, it has more of an impact on the brain and body than is often considered.